3FS

 Diverse Workloads

-- Data Preparation Organizes outputs of data analytics pipelines into hierarchical directory structures and manages large volume of intermediate outputs efficiently.
+- Data Preparation Organizes outputs of data analytics pipelines into hierarchical directory structures and manages a large volume of intermediate outputs efficiently.

 - Dataloaders Eliminates the need for prefetching or shuffling datasets by enabling random access to training samples across compute nodes.